nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > **Note!**
 > 1. While using other TLDs that have not been included in the list above might work, the intended behaviour is not guaranteed and might vary in such cases.
 > 2. This feature accepts uppercase characters too and converts it to lowercase for your convenience.
 Hence, a link like: `HTTPS//WWW.YOUTUBE.COM` would become `https://www.youtube.com`
-> 3. The application checks for duplicate links, so any duplicates that you add will be automatically removed!

 Example for adding an external link: